astromam/Coronagraphs/README.md

 # Coronagraphs
-In the context of exoplanet imaging, this object-oriented toolkit in Python enables the model and optimization of Lyot-style coronagraphs and Shaped pupil devices.
+In the context of exoplanet imaging, this object-oriented toolkit in Python enables the modelling and optimization of Lyot-style coronagraphs and Shaped pupil devices.
 The code is developed with two object classes:
-- design for coronagraph model
+- design for coronagraph modelling
 - optim_1d and optim_2d for coronagraph design optimization.

 In terms of design optimization, the package defines an optimization problem